 Not only are these courts violating the law, they are actually causing the government to lose money doing it.
 As the report demonstrates, in jailing people who are unable to pay fines, the government is spending more money than the individual owed in the first place.

 The ACLU-NH and the administrative judges of the Circuit Courts jointly proposed changes to the Circuit Court Rules that would have addressed this issue, including by providing court-appointed counsel to those defendants facing jail due to their inability to pay a fine.
 These proposed changes were recommended by a majority of the Advisory Committee on Rules to the New Hampshire Supreme Court.
 The proposed rule changes can be found here.
+Our joint submission addressing our proposed rule changes can be found here.

 On October 17, 2016, the New Hampshire Supreme Court rejected the bulk of the rules recommended by the majority of the Advisory Committee on Rules.
 The Court rejected these rules principally on the ground that this issue – particularly the right to counsel — should be left to the legislature.